orensbruli/ten-seconds-cv/data.md

 #  - title: "Deliver application on Time"
 #    icon: "\\faLineChart"
 #    description: "Continuously work on various platform and expand learning capability in terms of quality"
-hobbies:
+#hobbies:
-  - title: "Photography"
+#  - title: "Photography"
-    icon: "\\faCamera"
+#    icon: "\\faCamera"
-    description: |
+#    description: |
-        I love to capture the moment and make it memorable.
+#        I love to capture the moment and make it memorable.
-        Indeed, I worked as a freelance photographer for 10 years.
+#        Indeed, I worked as a freelance photographer for 10 years.
-  - title: "Roller Derby"
+#  - title: "Roller Derby"
-    icon: "\\faBicycle"
+#    icon: "\\faBicycle"
-    description: "Have you heard about the Roller Derby?
+#    description: "Have you heard about the Roller Derby?
 You should try it!"
 colors:
   - name: VividPurple
     code: "008080"